IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_boot_volume.html.markdown

 ~> **NOTE:** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `ibm_is_instance_boot_volume` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

-Every Virtual server instance has a boot volume that can be managed but not destroyed.
+Every Virtual server instance has a boot volume that needs to be managed but not destroyed.
 When Terraform first adopts a instance_boot_volume,

 For more information, about VPC, see [getting started with Virtual Private Cloud](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started).
 For more information, about updating default security group, see [updating a VPC's default security group rules](https://cloud.ibm.com/docs/vpc?topic=vpc-updating-the-default-security-group&interface=ui).